Edition · May 7, 2026

 ★★★★☆Fuckup rating 4/5 Serious fuckup

-A federal grand jury in North Carolina returned an indictment on April 28, 2026, charging former FBI Director James Comey over a May 15, 2025 Instagram post showing seashells arranged as “86 47.”
-The Justice Department alleges the post was a threat against President Trump.
-Comey is presumed innocent unless and until proven guilty.
+A federal grand jury on April 28 indicted former FBI Director James Comey over a May 15, 2025 Instagram post showing seashells arranged as “86 47.”
+The Justice Department says the post was a threat against President Trump.
+The case is now a test of whether the administration can prove criminal intent—or whether it just chose a politically radioactive target.

 Open story + comments